-However, there has been significant reduction in control by the PRC Government in recent years, particularly over trade transactions involving import and export of goods and services as well as other frequent routine foreign exchange transactions.
+However, there has been significant reduction in regulation by the PRC Government in recent years, particularly in respect of trade transactions involving import and export of goods and services as well as other frequent routine foreign exchange transactions.
 These transactions are known as current account items.